Understanding Sweeteners: The Good and the Bad

 Lakanto Monk Fruit Sweetener

 Lakanto Monkfruit Sweetener is a natural sweetener.
 This sweetener is a blend of monk fruit extract and non-GMO erythritol.
 The two work together to match the sweetness of sugar.
 The combination of these sweeteners is good for several lifestyles: keto, diabetic, candida, paleo, vegan, low carb, low sugar, non-GMO, and all-natural.
 Since both monk fruit and erythritol have no calories, carbs, and a zero on the glycemic index, Lakanto Monkfruit Sweetener is also zero calorie and doesn't affect your blood sugar!

 Like monk fruit, stevia is a natural sweetener.
 Stevia comes from a plant common to Brazil and Paraguay.
 The South American people used the plant to treat burns and stomach issues.
 They also enjoyed stevia leaves as a sweet treat.

 The stevia plant has not been approved for use by the FDA.
 Several chemicals are pulled from stevia to create the approved sugar alternative.
 One of these chemicals is Rebaudioside A.

 - Weight loss

 Stevia does, however, have a few side effects.
-Some of the side effects are:
+Some of the side effects include:

 - Muscle pain